Pharosw/LoginPage/README.md

 # LoginPage
-Login page with Html and Css.
-Demo is avaliable at demo.jpg.
+Login page with Html and Css.Demo is avaliable at demo.jpg.